5 Natural Ways to Manage Polycystic Ovary Syndrome (PCOS)

 - Skin tags or small pieces of excess skin on the neck or armpits

-Women with PCOS may also be at a higher risk for developing type 2 diabetes, heart disease, depression and endometrial cancer.
-While there is no cure for this condition, there are certain natural remedies for PCOS that have been found to be effective for alleviating the symptoms of PCOS.
+Women with PCOS may also be at a higher risk for developing type 2 diabetes, heart disease and other complex condition.
+While there is no cure for this condition in Western Medicine, there are certain natural remedies for PCOS in Chinese Medicine that have been found to be effective for alleviating not just the symptoms of PCOS but also get to its root cause.

 Top 5 Natural Remedies For PCOS